cybrly/LambdaScript/README.md

-        start <number>          Start a GPU instance with the given number. stop <instance_id>      Terminate the instance with the given instance id. connect <instance_id>   Open an SSH connection to the instance with the given instance id.
+        start <number>          Start a GPU instance with the given number. stop <instance_id>      Terminate the instance with the given instance id. connect <instance_id>   Open an SSH connection to the instance with the given instance id. hashcat                 Continuously check for 'gpu_8x_a100' availability, and start it as soon as it becomes available.
 ```
 # Demo